 - Representation of private equity firms including Blackstone, Carlyle, Centerbridge, First Reserve, Lexington Partners, Hellman & Friedman and Silver Lake in numerous contested proceedings nationwide protecting confidentiality of investment information.

-Joe is listed in numerous publications, including being featured as a “Litigation Star” in Euromoney’s Benchmark Litigation survey, The Legal 500: Litigation’s preeminent product liability and mass tort defense lawyers, he was named to Irish America magazine’s 2011 Legal 100, The Best Lawyers in America and Super Lawyers, and the Martindale-Hubbell Law Directory recognizes him as an AV-rated attorney.
+Joe is listed in numerous publications, including being featured as The American Lawyer's national Litigator of the Week, a “Litigation Star” in Euromoney’s Benchmark Litigation survey, The Legal 500: Litigation’s preeminent product liability and mass tort defense lawyers, he was named to Irish America magazine’s 2011 Legal 100, The Best Lawyers in America and Super Lawyers, and the Martindale-Hubbell Law Directory recognizes him as an AV-rated attorney.
 Joe joined Simpson Thacher in 1990 and was elected a Partner in 1997.
 Prior to joining the Firm, Joe served as a law clerk to the Hon.
 John F. Keenan in the Southern District of New York.
 Joe serves as a member of the Board of Directors of Mobilization for Justice.